4th Battalion, 319th Field Artillery Regiment: Operation Enduring Freedom VIII

 Less than a year after its formation as a battalion, 4-319 deployed to Afghanistan again, earning the Meritorious Unit Commendation for service from May 2007 to July 2008, while providing in excess of 26,000 rounds in support of combat operations in Nangahar, Nuristan, Kunar, and Laghman (N2KL) provinces in Regional Command East.
 4-319 AFAR was led on this, their first deployment after activation as the 173rd Airborne Brigade's Field Artillery battalion, by LTC Stephen J. Maranian and CSM Mark Brandenburg.

 Operation Enduring Freedom X

 From November 2009 until November 2010, 4-319 returned to Regional Command East with the 173rd Airborne Brigade, again receiving the Meritorious Unit Commendation for combat operations in Wardak and Logar provinces.
 The battalion was led by then-LTC David Sink and had many victories.

 Operation Enduring Freedom XIII

 The 4-319 FAR also returned to Wardak and Logar for OEF XIII from 2012 to 2013.

-During the fall of 2013, the battalion relocated from Warner Barracks in Bamberg, Germany to Grafenwoehr Training Area.
+During the fall of 2013, the battalion relocated from Warner Barracks in Bamberg, Germany, to Tower Barracks, Grafenwoehr Training Area.